danieledipompeo/desJavaFX/README.md

 ### How do I get set up? ###

 * Set up
-It is developed with javaFX and java ver.7.
+It is developed with javaFX and java7.
 Thus in your enviroment you just configure java to use this project.

 ### Who do I talk to? ###